how to fix dimples in resin cover

 4. Inconsistent curing

 Inconsistent curing is a common issue in resin crafting and can lead to various imperfections, including dimples in the cured resin.
-This type of curing occurs when the resin does not harden or solidify uniformly across the entire surface.

 This can happen for several reasons, such as uneven mixing of resin components, improper curing temperatures, or incomplete curing times.